QuantumLeaps/State-Oriented-Programming/README.md

 Marko Hammersen:
 The only reason for this fork is to include the CPP files of this repository as "lib_deps" in a PlatformIO project.
-For some reason, unkonwn to me, PlatformIO only includes the C files of the original repo.
+Somehow, PlatformIO only includes the C files of the original repo.
 ---------------------------------------------------------

 ## Brought to you by: